Pages »Page Attributes

 - Find the page About and click the title.

-- Locate the Page Attributes module to the right of the editor.
+- Locate the Page Attributes module to the left of the editor.

 - Put the number 1 in the box for Order.
-This tells WordPress to display this page first on your blog.
+This tells WordPress to display this page first on your site.

 - Click the Update button.